EvgeniaSm/funnel_analysis/README.md

-# Senior Data Analyst – Sample Portfolio
+# Mobility as a Service – Analytics Project

 This mini portfolio showcases how I approach data challenges in a product-oriented environment.
 It includes examples of:
 - KPI definition frameworks